Back to all posts

 • Carry enough phone battery for maps, tickets, and messaging.

-Cost and Long-Stay Practicality
+Cost and long-stay practicality

 World Cup demand changes the booking environment.
 It does not make every expensive booking a good booking.

 For a short match trip, paying a premium for the perfect location may be rational.
 For a 30-night stay, the math changes.
 You need a real desk, reliable Wi-Fi, laundry, kitchen basics, grocery access, bedroom quiet, and a host who can answer practical questions.
-A stadium-adjacent room that looks convenient for one night can become a weak monthly base.

 That is why remote workers and longer-stay guests should compare actual apartments, not just neighborhood names.
 Start with where to stay in Mexico City monthly if you are still choosing the base, then compare monthly apartments in Mexico City when the trip starts to look like 30+ nights.